 Smyllum Orphanage, Smyllum Park, Lanark, Lanarkshire, Scotland

-The Smyllum Orphanage was established in 1864 and by 1890 occupied a property known as Smyllum Park near Lanark.
-The home, run by the Daughters of Charity of St Vincent de Paul, catered for Roman Catholic children aged from 1 to 14 years at their time of admission.
+The Smyllum Orphanage was founded in 1864 by Sister Teresa Farrell, a member of the Daughters of Charity of St Vincent de Paul, the order which ran the home.
+The Orphanage occupied a property known as Smyllum Park, near Lanark, which included Smyllum House and 100 acres of land.
+The establishment catered for Roman Catholic children aged from 1 to 14 years at their time of admission.
 In 1888, 440 children were in residence.

 The Orphanage was supported by parochial boards, of which 42 had placed their Catholic children in 1890.
 The home also received income from its farm and garden, a government grant, and charitable contributions.